surgitaix/sdclib/README.md

 (*Note: We recommend using out of source build as described below!*)
 - clone this project:
     - **git clone** https://github.com/surgitaix/sdclib.git
-- navigate to the source directory:
+- navigate to the cloned folder and generate with:
     - **cmake .**

 ### Steps to Generate the Project (out of source) ###